unsw-restech/unsw-restech.github.io/docs/software/others.md

 #!/usr/bin/env perl
 ```

-This will then look in your path so if you load Oerl via an environment module) it will not be necessary to modify your scripts.
+This will then look in your path so if you load Perl via an environment module) it will not be necessary to modify your scripts.

 <!--
 ## SAS